darshdee/Image_Analytics/README.md

 # Image Processing

 ### Overview
 In this small, self-guided project I explore my curiosity for the "newly" developing and growing domain of image analytics.
 I employ the use of open-source examples and learn how to perform fundamental image processing techniques on a variety of existing images as well on live video.
+The specific python libraries explored here are OpenCV & PIL

 Examples of some image processing techniques I explore here as follows:
 - Blurring & Smoothing